Shikiso/NetSecurity/README.md

 IP spoofing is when an attacker changes the ip header in a packet to so that the packet looks like it's comming from a different device.
 This is commonly used in SYN DOS attacks.
+(Use wireshark to see the packets with the altered source IP)